| LIVE ROOM - DEAD ROOM - DRY ROOMWhich is the best room to listen to music?

 sound wave, at less intensity, it’s true, but he or she will listen to

 it nonetheless!
 Such physical process is called diffraction.
+Another physical concept which is very important,

 and, for sure, something new for many of us is: A sound wave of low